Top 15 Best NBA Players of All Time

 Kareem Abdul-Jabbar is a former NBA player who played for 20 seasons.
 He started his career in 1969 with the Milwaukee Bucks before moving to the Los Angeles Lakers in 1975.
 He won six NBA championships throughout his career, one with the Bucks and five with the Lakers.

 Abdul-Jabbars’ record speaks for itself, with six NBA Most Valuable Player awards, 19 NBA All-Star appearances, and 10 All-NBA First Team selections.
-He was also selected for five All-Defensive First Teams and six Second Teams.
+They also selected him for five All-Defensive First Teams and six Second Teams.
 He was a two-time NBA scoring champion and a four-time blocks leader.
-The NBA legend remains the all-time leader for points scored, career wins, and field goals made.
-His career profile on the official NBA site has even more stats, for anyone interested.
+Unfortunately, his all-time point-scoring record was recently taken by LeBron James.
+Kareem remains the NBA all-time leader for career wins and field goals made.
+His career profile on the official NBA site has even more records for anyone interested.

-Players like Kareem Abdul-Jabbar have been admired by fans and fellow players of the game.
+Fans and fellow players of the game admired Kareem Abdul-Jabbar.
 Fellow NBA legend, Isiah Thomas spoke highly of Kareem during an interview with the Chicago Tribune:

 If they say the numbers don't lie, then Kareem is the greatest ever to play the game.